With epic powder and endless opportunities to play outside, Golden rules! Discover 10 fun things to do in Golden this winter.

 - Don’t miss the Natural Bridge on your way back to the highway.

-- Strong skiers can ski into Lake O’Hara (11 km one way).
+- Strong skiers can ski into beautiful Lake O’Hara (11 km one way).

-- Go Snow Tubing: Kicking Horse Mountain Resort just redesigned their tube park.
+Kicking Horse Mountain Resort just redesigned their tube park.
 With an 80-metre long tube lane, you can whoosh down the mountain fast!
 Ask for a spin – if you dare – and don’t forget your helmet.
 Check pricing and hours at Kicking Horse Mountain Resort Tubing.
+Participants must be at least 1.1 metres / 3’7″ tall.

 Where to Eat